sgreenberg/seedling-classification/README.md

 # Setup

 1. Download training images, test images.
 Rename train to labeled and test to unlabeled to distinguish them from the train/test split extracted from the labeled dataset.

+2. Download Test Images from the Wild as described in [this post](https://www.kaggle.com/c/plant-seedlings-classification/discussion/44490).

 Folder structure should look like this:

   ```
     seedling-classification